 You can find the details for this project at my post How To Make A Grain Sack Vase.

 Here are some more ideas that I found:

 Here is a unique idea that is especially useful for making the most of those grains sacks that are maybe a little too stained to use in upholstery.
 The rustic artsy look is accomplished by cutting the sack into strips and applying them to a painted board.
-You can see all of the details for this creative project at Real Home Love.
+This grain sack wall art can be found at Real Home Love.